RetoSchmucki/rbms/README.md

 #### Installation

-To install this package from GitHub, you will fist need to install the package `devtools` that is available from CRAN.
+To install this package from GitHub, you will first need to install the package `devtools` that is available from CRAN.
 From there, simply use the the function `install_github()` to install the `rbms` package on your system.
 Note that this package was build with R 3.4.2, so you might have to update your R installation.
 If you are unable to install this package, you might consider sourcing the R script that can be found here: [rbms source code] (https://github.com/RetoSchmucki/rbms/blob/master/R/)

 ```R
 if(!requireNamespace("devtools")) install.packages("devtools")